 If steak is what you want on your plate, you’ve come to the right city.
 Chicago has always catered to carnivores, whether you’re in the mood for an old-school joint or somewhere sleek and modern.
 If you have a favorite national steak house chain, they’re all here: The Capital Grille, Morton’s, and Smith & Wollensky.
 There are also dozens of local steak temples to choose from, most of them right in the downtown area.

 Gene & Georgetti

 Chicago’s oldest steak mecca.
 Serving legends like Frank Sinatra and Bob Hope since 1941, along with today’s Russell Crowe, Vince Vaughn, and Will Ferrell, Gene & Georgetti is a comfort zone like no other.
-Wander off the steak menu and discover Robert Duvall’s favorite: garbage salad.
-500 N. Franklin St.
+Wander off the steak menu and discover Robert Duvall’s favorite garbage salad.

 Gibsons Bar & Steakhouse

 Now a national name, Gibson’s started as a local landmark in the Gold Coast area of Chicago.
 The beloved spot, known for its neighborhood vibe and bustling atmosphere, is helmed by the only restaurant group in America with its own USDA prime certification.

 A charming Lakeview neighborhood restaurant, Select Cut boasts a formidable menu of choice-graded steak.
 Between massive T-bones and cut-to-order filet mignon, the range of cuts is incredible.
 Plus, you can customize your order with tasty enhancements like sauteed mushrooms, a garlic crust, and béarnaise sauce.